scalableminds/webknossos/docs/data_formats.md

 #### Multi-Layer Image File Sequence
 The image file sequences explained above can be composed to build multiple [layers](#Layers).
-As an example, the following file structure (note the additional hierarchy level) would create a dataset with two layers (named `color` and `segmentation`).
+For example, the following file structure (note the additional hierarchy level) would create a dataset with two layers (named `color` and `segmentation`):

 ```
 dataset_name/